Rokomari built its initial brand awareness through low-cost offline campaigns such as banners, festoons, posters, and wall writing.

 There are several lessons to learn from Rokomari when it comes to growth.
 I would note two broad ones.
 One lesson is at the tactical level where you copy the things that Rokomari is doing and get results such as putting together a growth hacking team, a content team, and an email newsletter.
 This would undoubtedly bring some results.
 The second lesson at the principle level is where you copy the principles - a mindset of continuous learning and testing.
 However, this is the most important lesson of the two.

 “I came across the idea of growth hacking when one of my students gave me a PDF.
 I got really fascinated after reading it.
 Then I started to dig a little deeper and I was hooked.
 I shared the idea with my team which eventually led to weekly sessions where we learn and discuss growth hacking and how we could apply the techniques at Rokomari.
 That’s how our growth hacking journey started at Rokomari.
 Before that, we were doing random things without doing much measurement,” Mr. Sohag explains how he came across the idea of growth hacking to Future Startup.

-A closer look into the company’s growth initiatives offers an interesting understanding of how one of the earliest ecommerce companies in Dhaka is achieving extraordinary growth using a low cost but highly effective and efficient model.
-The company has done three things to push growth using growth hacking model:
+A closer look into the company’s growth initiatives offers an interesting understanding of how one of the earliest ecommerce companies in Dhaka is achieving extraordinary growth using a low-cost but highly effective and efficient model.
+The company has done three things to push growth using the growth hacking model:

 A relentless content push

 Rokomari has been doing a long list of things with content.
 The company has a blog that publishes great content every day.